HodaMedhat/Matrix-Operations/README.md

 * T for Transpose
 * I for Inverse
 * D for Determinant
-the project has two parts real part and bouns complex part:
+#### the project has two parts real part and bouns complex part:
 ### real-matrix
 this file includes my code for :
 * converting the string matrix to an array with real numbers
 * applying add,subtract,division and multiply operation to two matrices with real numbers
-* getting power,inverse,transopse and determinant for a matrix
+* getting power,inverse,transopse and determinant for a matrix with real numbers

 ### complex-matrix
 this file includes my code for: